Yutyrannus: Feathers

 The described specimens of Yutyrannus contain direct evidence of feathers in the form of fossil imprints.
 The feathers were long, up to 20 cm, and filamentous.
 Because the quality of the preservation was low, it could not be established whether the filaments were simple or compound, broad or narrow.
 The feathers covered various parts of the body.
 With the holotype they were present on the pelvis and near the foot.
 Specimen ZCDM V5000 had feathers on the tail pointing backwards under an angle of 30 degrees with the tail axis.
 The smallest specimen showed 20 cm filaments on the neck and 16 cm feathers at the upper arm.
 While it has been known since 2004, upon the description of Dilong, that at least some tyrannosauroids possessed filamentous "stage 1" feathers, according to the feather typology of Richard Prum, Y. huali is currently the largest-known species of dinosaur with direct evidence of feathers, forty times heavier than the previous record holder, Beipiaosaurus.

 Based on the distribution of the feathers, they may have covered the whole body and served in regulating temperature, given the rather cold climate of the Yixian with an average annual temperature of 10 C. Alternatively, if they were restricted to the regions in which they were found, they may have served as display structures.
 In addition, the two adult specimens had distinctive, "wavy" crests on their snouts, on both sides of a high central crest, which were probably used for display.
 The presence of feathers on a large basal tyrannosauroid suggests the possibility that later tyrannosaurids were also feathered, even when adult, despite their size.
 However, scaly skin impressions have been reported from various Late Cretaceous tyrannosaurids (such as Gorgosaurus, Tarbosaurus and Tyrannosaurus) on parts of the body where Yutyrannus was feathered.
 Since there is no positive evidence for plumage in tyrannosaurids, some researchers have suggested they may have evolved scales secondarily.
 If scaly skin was the dominant epidermal trait of later genera, then the extent and nature of the integumentary covering may have changed over time in response to body size, a warmer climate, or other factors.

-It's possible that the integumentary structures of Yutyrannus might not represent true feathers and represent filamentous structures, being ancestral state to feathers.
-However, this hypotheses has been overturned with subsequent research that verified that the structures on various dinosaurs and pterosaurs were true feathers.
+It was considered possible that the integumentary structures of Yutyrannus might not represent true feathers and represent filamentous structures, being ancestral state to feathers.
+However, this hypothesis is now considered overturned with subsequent research that verified that the structures on various dinosaurs and pterosaurs were true feathers.